craigm26/bike-bus/README.md

 -npm install
 -ionic develop

+## To push to Firebase Hosting

+-firebase deploy

+### future build commands that will be needed for a cleaner dev / prod build process

+### will have to figure out how to deploy preview builds to ios and android

-## To deploy to Firebase preview channel
+### To deploy to Firebase preview channel

 -ionic build
 -npx cap sync